 Are you looking for a surprisingly delicious side dish for your Christmas menu?
+Introducing Rutabaga Gratin (Lanttulaatikko)!

-This rutabaga gratin makes a great alternative to the regular mashed potatoes!
+This rutabaga gratin makes a great alternative to regular mashed potatoes!
 It’s slightly sweet, spiced with ginger, white pepper, and cinnamon, and topped with crispy breadcrumbs!
 Let’s make this!

 You start by cooking the rutabaga in boiling water until fork tender, just like you would do with potatoes.
 If you own an Instant Pot, I also added directions to cook with it.

 Once the rutabaga is cooked and soft, drain and transfer to a food processor to make a purée.
-I do not own a potato masher so I went with the food processor but if you do, feel free to use it!
+I do not own a potato masher, so I went with the food processor, but if you do, feel free to use it!

 You don’t want to process for too long to keep the purée slightly chunky.
 Once this is done, it’s time to add molasses for sweetness and spices for flavor.
-White pepper adds some heat while cinnamon and ginger bring that festive flavor.
-Don’t be scared of the 1/4 cup of molasses, it doesn’t make the gratin too sweet.
+White pepper adds some heat, while cinnamon and ginger bring that festive flavor.
+Don’t be scared of the 1/4 cup of molasses.
+It doesn’t make the gratin too sweet.
 I would say the sweetness is about the same as a sweet potato bake.

 To give the gratin more richness and creaminess, we stir in homemade cashew cream.
 It is made with just soaked cashews blended with water.

-Finally, transfer the batter to a baking dish and sprinkle with breadcrumbs.
+Finally, transfer the batter to a baking dish and sprinkle it with breadcrumbs.
 One hour in the oven and you end up with a delicious and creamy rutabaga gratin!